hannahthehowell/ShinyHunter/README.md

 * In the case of getting this error "Image Couldn't be retrieved" there was an issue with getting the image

 ### imageProcessing.py

-### main_egg.py

-### main_wild.py
-This module is responsible for hunting Pokémon in the wild.
-In order to do this the module handles the initial set up for the shiny hunting loop by getting three parameters: the Pokémon name dictionary, the enemy dictionary and the up/down or left/right decision for the hunt.
-This user input for the location of the hunt is then used by the ShinyHuntLib module to get the screenshots for the possibly hunted Pokémon in that area.
-This new list of possible Pokémon is then placed into the area list.
-Using this new area list the user is given options to pick their route for shiny hunting and an option to set the encounter count, if desired.
-During the running of this module the ROM is reset every ~180 seconds to avoid very slow resets.
-When a Pokémon is found, the emulator is paused and a message (and optional beep sound) is displayed.

 ### ShinyHuntLib.py